arduino/forum-assets/user-guide/user-guide.md

 <a name="forum-rules"></a>

 The instructions above are to help you make a successful post, 'successful' meaning you get a useful and satisfactory answer to your question.
 In order to keep the forum working smoothly there are some rules that apply to everyone, breaches of which can lead to suspension or being removed from the forum altogether.
-Here are the forum rules.

 **Only ask your question once, in one section of the forum** We know you are anxious to get an answer to your problem, but re-posting the same question to multiple sections of the forum causes duplicate effort, and divides the focus on your problem.
 You'll get a better answer if everyone can discuss it in one place.
 Asking the same question multiple times is called cross-posting.
 Cross-posting is very annoying to people trying to help you.
 If you cross post the moderators will delete your extra posts, and you will get a warning.
-Save all the hassle, and just post the question once and be sure to post in a relevant section of the forum.
+Save all the hassle, and just post the question once.
 It will be noticed.

 If you aren't sure what section to post in (Programming Questions, Electronics, etc.) make a guess.
 Don't cross post "just in case".

 **Start a new question, don't hijack an existing question** You might see an existing question similar to the one you want to ask and think about tagging your question on the end.
 Please don't do this; if the existing question is just what you were looking for and the answer helps you then there is no need, otherwise the existing question isn't what you were looking for and you should post a new question.
-There's no harm including a link back to the existing discussion if you think there's some relevance and there's no harm in including some thanks at the end of the existing discussion if you find it helps you.
-Don't forget to give some Karma too.
+There's no harm including a link back to the existing discussion if you think there's some relevance.

 **Don't bump!**
 Don't bump your thread after an hour.
-Because of the different time-zones the person who knows the answer may be asleep, or away for the day or maybe on holiday (we do have holidays!).
+Because of the different time-zones the person who knows the answer may be asleep, or away for the day or maybe on holiday.
 Maybe after a couple of days but even then think about whether you have provided enough information and asked a question that can be answered.
 You could even ask us 'what else can I provide in order to get some help?'.

-**People are trying to help**
-If someone asks for more details, they are probably trying to visualize what you are attempting to do.
-Don't fob them off with responses like "that's irrelevant".
-Do remember that just as you might feel you don't have to provide this or that piece of information we do not have to provide help.
-We like to see schematics and reasonable quality photos of your project, as well as your properly posted code.
-The more detail about your project, the better the help you will get.

 **Getting help from a particular person**
 You might have read answers from a particular person and think that person would be the best person to help you.
 You can bring your question to someone's attention by using @ followed by their username, for example @username.
 If you do this they will get a notification.
-Please do not send a PM (private message) to someone you don't know asking a question; most will ignore you, some will reply suggesting you post on the forum.
+Please do not send a PM (private message) to someone you don't know asking a question; most will ignore you.

 **Commercial projects**
 One thing really guaranteed to ensure you don't get help is to tell us you can't provide all the information because it is commercially confidential.
 If it's commercially confidential then you should consider paying someone to help you and ensure a confidentiality agreement is in place with them.
 If you want help with a commercial project then post in 'gigs and collaborations' and indicate what your terms are, including how much your budget is.
 This is a hobby forum, not a place for free help with commercial projects.